Wondering what the best natural remedies for cerebral palsy are?

 Essential oils are concentrated oils extracted from plants.

-They can be massaged into the skin or inhaled for therapeutic benefits.
+They can be massaged into the skin (after being diluted) or inhaled for therapeutic benefits.

-Aromatherapy help stimulate the hypothalamus, which regulates hormones.
+Aromatherapy helps stimulate the hypothalamus, which regulates hormones.

 Peppermint oil can help stimulate the brain to improve memory and concentration.
 When massaged into the skin, it helps calm the nerves and soothe pain.

-What you put into your body plays a huge factor in the way you feel and how your body functions.
+What you put into your body plays a huge role in the way you feel and how your body functions.

-Many people with cerebral palsy experience cognitive impairments (50%) and digestions problems.
+Many people with cerebral palsy experience cognitive impairments (50%) and digestive problems.

 Foods high in omega-3 fatty acids like salmon and walnuts help promote healthy brain function.
 They’re also anti-inflammatory agents that help reduce risk of illness.